cisco-ie/webex-api-client/readme.md

 Construct the final XML and returns a `Request`

 ## Builder XML WebEx Elements
-All XML WebEx elements are passed a JSON representation of the XML equivalent, please refer to the schemas provided for more details.
+All XML WebEx elements are passed a JSON representation of the XML equivalent unless specified, please refer to the schemas provided for more details.
 To prevent deeply nested JSON, specific methods will document simpler expected structures that will be converted by the Builder.

 #### Element Method Signature
 `Builder.elementName(XMLObj)`